yasiryagi/helpdesk/roles/storage-lead/README.md

 #### Notes
 - Takes ipfs hash as argument
-- Does not remove existing files with said hash, only blocks adding it.
+- Does not remove existing files with said hash, only blocks creating new `dataObjects` with said hash.

 ### update-bucket-status
 ```